S3lk1rk/SpoonsV2/README.md

 ## Justification of changes

 Due to the lack of familiarity with backend software it was decided that a simplified approach to the database using a single table with dictionairies containing extended information.
 This information would have been placed in its own table and linked into their current position, however as it is not a primary concern of the coursework task it has been downgraded in priority to achieve.

+Lastly I would like to say thank you for taking the time to read this 🥂